Robert Bauer (footballer): Club career

 Bauer joined FC Ingolstadt in 2014 from Karlsruher SC.
 He made his 2.
 Bundesliga debut on 31 October 2014 against Fortuna Düsseldorf replacing Alfredo Morales at half-time in a 0–0 away draw.
 He scored his first Bundesliga goal from his first shot of the campaign against Darmstadt 98 on 22 November 2015.

-On 23 August 2016, Bauer signed for Werder Bremen.
+In August 2016, Bauer signed for Werder Bremen for a reported fee of €3 million.

-On 5 July 2018, it was announced that Bauer was loaned to 1.
+In July 2018, it was announced that Bauer was being loaned to 1.
 FC Nürnberg for the 2018–19 season.
-Nürnberg secured an option to sign him permanently at the end of the season.

-In June 2019, upon his return from loan at Nürnberg, Bauer was released from training at Werder Bremen.

-On 20 August 2019, he signed a long-term contract with Russian club FC Arsenal Tula.
+In August 2019, he signed a long-term contract with Russian club FC Arsenal Tula.

-On 6 September 2021, he joined Sint-Truiden in Belgium.
+In September 2021, he joined Sint-Truiden in Belgium.

-On 25 May 2023, Bauer joined Saudi Pro League club Al-Tai on a one-year contract.
+In May 2023, Bauer joined Saudi Pro League club Al-Tai on a one-year contract.

-On 22 July 2024, Bauer joined Neftchi Baku.
-On 4 June 2025, he left Neftçi after his contract was terminated by mutual agreement.
+In July 2024, Bauer joined Neftchi Baku.
+He spent one season at Neftchi Baku before leaving by mutual agreement.

-Bauer moved to Thai League 1 club Buriram United in July 2025.
+In July 2025, Bauer moved to Thai League 1 champions Buriram United.

+In February 2026, Bauer moved to Al-Mosul SC in the Iraq Stars League.

+Throughout his career, Bauer has played in leagues across Europe and Asia, including the Bundesliga, Russian Premier League, Belgian Pro League, Saudi Pro League and Thai League 1.